bigfive-org/bigfive-web/web/posts/involuntarily_single__most_important_reason.md

 ---
-title: Involuntarily Single - The Most Important Reason
+title: 'Involuntarily Single: The Most Important Reason'
 date: 2024-04-30
 description: Involuntarily single people lack one important characteristic, a study shows.
 But it can be learned.
 image: '/blog/involuntarily_single.webp'